 In a parliamentary regime, by contrast, the executive is only indirectly appointed by the voters and instead derives its power from the support by a majority coalition in the legislature.
 In addition, the agenda-setting powers over legislation are typically associated with ministerial portfolios, and the policy initiative thus belongs to the government coalition as long as it has the confidence of a majority in parliament.
 As a result, parliamentary regimes entail less separation of powers than congressional regimes, both between executive and legislature and between different legislators.
 Moreover, government crises can erupt during an election period, due to the rights of initiating votes of confidence or non-confidence, of dissolving the government, or calling early elections.
-As Huber (1996) demonstrates, the power to associate a vote on a bill with a vote of confidence reduces the bargaining power of the coalition partners who fear the negative consequences of a government crisis.
-The risk of losing valuable agenda-setting powers after a government crisis then gives a governing coalition strong incentives to form a stable legislative majority that does not shift from issue to issue, as shown by Diermeier and Feddersen (1998).
+As shown by Huber (1996), the power to associate a vote on a bill with a vote of confidence reduces the bargaining power of the coalition partners who fear the negative consequences of a government crisis.
+Precisely because partners in a government coalition risk losing valuable agenda-setting powers after a government crisis, the coalition has strong incentives to form a stable legislative majority that does not shift from issue to issue, as shown by Diermeier and Feddersen (1998).
 Note that this argument goes beyond party discipline: cohesion between parties supporting coalition governments is typically much higher than cohesion within parties in the US congress.